AFRICA: Pirates Release Tanker and Crew

 The International Maritime Bureau’s Piracy Reporting Center in Kuala Lumpur, Malaysia, says attacks by armed pirates are increasing in the Gulf of Guinea near Cotonou, Benin’s commercial capital.

 Entry filed under: Africa, Homeland Security, International Crime, National Security and Defense, Special Operations.
-Tags: Africa, Benin, Defense, Gulf of Guinea, International Crime, maritime domain awareness, pirates.
+Tags: Africa, Benin, Gulf of Guinea, International Crime, maritime domain awareness, pirates, Topics.